-We are looking for students to participate in the decadal re-occupation of the U.S. GO-SHIP hydrographic long-line cruise known as I05 (\sim 32°S in the Indian Ocean).
-This cruise will last \sim 7.5 weeks from late July through mid-September of 2023.
-The previous occupation of this section was in 2009.
+We are looking for students to participate in the decadal re-occupation of the U.S. GO-SHIP hydrographic long-line cruise known as A13.5 (\sim 0°E in the Atlantic Ocean).
+This cruise will last \sim 7.5 weeks from mid-January through early-March of 2024.
+The previous occupation of this section was in 2010.

-Deadline for applications (see below for details): February 21st, 2023, or until filled.
+Deadline for applications (see below for details): Sept.
+8th, 2023, or until filled.